Search

 The Program Educational Objectives of our department are defined as follows:

-PEO-1: To educate qualified individuals who have a strong command of the fundamental concepts and theories of psychology, possess advanced scientific research and problem-solving skills, adhere to ethical principles, demonstrate cultural sensitivity, have effective communication skills, and can contribute to society.
+PEO-1: To educate qualified individuals who have a strong command of the fundamental concepts and theories of psychology; possess well-developed scientific research and problem-solving skills; adopt an interdisciplinary perspective; adhere to ethical principles; demonstrate cultural sensitivity; have effective communication skills; and are capable of contributing to society.

-PEO-2: To conduct research that contributes to the body of scientific knowledge in psychology at national and international levels; and to apply and disseminate these findings in ways that serve the social, cultural, economic, and scientific development of society.
+PEO-2: To conduct research that contributes to the scientific knowledge in the field of psychology at national and international levels; to enhance international exchange and collaborations; and to apply and disseminate research findings in ways that serve the social, cultural, economic, and scientific development of society.

-PEO-4: As a primary aim of undergraduate education, to provide optimal academic and practical conditions for acquiring knowledge in different subfields of psychology, using scientific methods, developing analytical thinking, and gaining applied skills.
+PEO-4: As the main goal of undergraduate education, to provide ideal academic and practical conditions that enable students to gain interest in different subfields of psychology, use scientific methods, think analytically, and acquire applied skills supported by sectoral collaborations.

 As a result of achieving these educational objectives, students who successfully complete the undergraduate program are awarded the title of “Psychologist.”
 Graduates who obtain sufficient scores in the ALES exam and meet foreign language proficiency requirements for graduate programs may continue to postgraduate education by successfully passing interviews and scientific examinations.